-Expats will find that getting around Buenos Aires and navigating the city is incredibly simple.
+Expats will find getting around Buenos Aires and navigating the city incredibly simple.
 Public transport in Buenos Aires is excellent and inexpensive.
-The city boasts the oldest subway system in South America but, although the buses and the subway (subte) are efficient, they can be overcrowded during rush hour.
+The city boasts the oldest subway system in South America, but although the buses and the subway (subte) are efficient, they can be overcrowded during rush hour.

 Buenos Aires uses a grid system.
-This means the city is divided into blocks that are numbered, and most streets are one-way with a parallel street going in the opposite direction.
+This means the city is divided into numbered blocks, and most streets are one-way, with parallel streets going in the opposite direction.
 This makes giving a taxi driver instructions quite easy.
 Expats just have to provide the names of the two intersecting streets closest to their desired destination.

 Public transport in Buenos Aires

-As the city no longer takes cash payments for buses, trains and the subway, it is important that expats get a prepaid card called a SUBE.
-This can be bought at subway stations, Tourist Assistance Centers and at many kioskos (corner stores), and can be charged with credit and swiped when getting onto a bus, train or the subway.
-The card is able to run a limited deficit before it must be recharged, which comes in handy at night or on Sundays when most kioskos are closed.
+There is a limit to the number of bus, train and subway trips that can be paid for with cash, and expats are encouraged to get a prepaid card called a SUBE.
+This can be bought at subway stations, Tourist Assistance Centres and at many kioskos (corner shops), and can be charged with credit and swiped when getting onto a bus, train or the subway.
+The card can run a limited deficit before requiring recharging, which comes in handy at night or on Sundays when most kioskos are closed.

-Buenos Aires has an extensive system of bus routes that go everywhere in the city.
+Buenos Aires has an extensive system bus route system that goes here in the city.
 Buses are known locally as colectivos and run throughout the city and into the suburbs.
-The Metrobus is a rapid-transit bus that uses dedicated bus lanes on several of the city's main arteries to cut journey times.
-Several Metrobus stops have free WiFi access.
+The Metrobus is a rapid-transit bus with dedicated bus lanes on several of the city's main arteries to cut journey times.
+Some of the newer Metrobus stops have free WiFi access.

 Buses run 24 hours a day, seven days a week.
-This makes the bus one of the best options for travellers, especially late at night.
+This makes the bus one of the best travel options for late at night.

 When expats board buses in Buenos Aires, they should tell the driver their destination and the driver will work out the fare.
-Expats who know the correct fare can just tell the bus driver how much they are going to pay when they board the bus.
-After the driver punches the amount into the machine, they can then swipe their SUBE card.
+Expats who know the correct fare can just tell the bus driver how much they will pay when they board the bus.
+After the driver punches the amount into the machine, they can swipe their SUBE card.

-There are buses that travel into the suburbs surrounding Buenos Aires, but the fares are slightly higher and they don’t run as often as the city buses.
+Some buses travel into the suburbs surrounding Buenos Aires, but the fares are slightly higher, and they don't run as often as the city buses.

-The train is a good option when it comes to reaching neighbourhoods further from the centre, or to visit destinations in Buenos Aires Province.
-There are several suburban commuter train lines that run from the city centre to the suburbs and nearby provinces.
+The train is a good option for reaching neighbourhoods further from the centre or visiting destinations in Buenos Aires Province.
+Several suburban commuter train lines run from the city centre to the suburbs and nearby provinces.

-The subway (subte) is an efficient and inexpensive way to get around Buenos Aires.
-That said, it does get crowded and chaotic during peak traffic hours.
-It has five lines, which are labelled ‘A’ to ‘E’, and the sixth line is ‘H’.
+The subway (subte) is an efficient and inexpensive way to get to Buenos Aires.
+That said, it does become crowded and chaotic during peak traffic hours.
+It has five lines labelled 'A' to 'E', and the sixth line is 'H'.

-Trains generally run frequently so commuters don't have to wait long but operational hours can vary, with the subway running for shorter hours on Sundays and public holidays.
+Trains generally run frequently, so commuters don't have to wait long, but operational hours can vary, with the subte running for shorter hours on Sundays and public holidays.
 Expats can also use the SUBE card to pay for subway fares.

 The subte website has a detailed map of the network.
-Stations have free WiFi access, which also works while you're riding the subway.
+Stations have free WiFi access, which also works while riding the subte.

 Taxis in Buenos Aires

 There are thousands of taxis in Buenos Aires.
 The most common taxis are black with yellow roofs.
 They can be flagged down directly when standing on the right-hand side of the street.
-When the libre (free) sign is lit up in the windscreen, it means the taxi is available.
+Taxis are available when the libre (free) sign is lit on the windscreen.

 It's possible to hail a taxi off the street or ask someone at a hotel or restaurant to call one.
-BA Taxi, an app rolled out by the government, can also be used to order a regular taxi.
-Expats should always insist that the driver turn on the meter to avoid being overcharged, and the driver’s information should be clearly displayed in the back of the taxi.
-Expats should also try and have the exact change with them when travelling in a taxi, as drivers often don’t have change or may be tempted to short-change when handed a large bill.
+BA Taxi, an app rolled out by the government, can also order a regular taxi.
+Expats should always insist that the driver turns on the meter to avoid being overcharged, and the driver's information should be clearly displayed on the back of the taxi.
+Expats should also try to have the exact change when travelling in taxis, as drivers often don't have change or may be tempted to short-change when handed large bills.

 Private-hire taxis called remises can be booked in advance through agencies.
 They are slightly more expensive than taxis but are usually safer.